Christmas

 “We’re better off NOT doing stuff like that.”

-was I ever so thick I couldn’t open my own TARDIS door?” the
+“When was I ever so thick I couldn’t open my own TARDIS door?”

-Doctor asked as he stepped forward taking out his sonic screwdriver.
-He
+the Doctor asked as he stepped forward taking out his sonic screwdriver.

-ran it along the door frame for a few minutes and finally the door opened
+He ran it along the door frame for a few minutes before it opened inwards

-inwards and a man slipped out.
+and a man slipped out.
 The Doctor stared at him for a long moment.
+He

 incarnation, but he did not know this one at all.
 He was a good-looking